 pregnant or trying to get pregnant

 Take this supplement by mouth with a glass of water.
+This supplement is usually taken prior to bedtime.
+Do not chew or crush most tablets or capsules.
+Some tablets are chewable and are chewed before swallowing.
+Some tablets are meant to be dissolved in the mouth or under the tongue.
 Follow the directions on the package labeling, or take as directed by your health care professional.
-Do not chew or crush this medicine.
-Do not take this medicine more often than directed.
+Do not take this supplement more often than directed.

 Talk to your pediatrician regarding the use of this supplement in children.
 This supplement is not recommended for use in children.